fragcolor-xyz/shards-examples/tutorials/snake/steps/step-2.md

 Since we are going to use the UI system to display our game, we need to define a render area.
 This is why we have a UI window inside our application window.

-However we don't want that UI window to display a title bar and we want it to stay at position `(0 0)` i.e. anchored at the top left of our application.
+However, we don't want that UI window to display a title bar and we want it to stay at position `(0 0)` i.e. anchored at the top left of our application.
 To that end, we set the width and height of the window to be 100% of the available space and we use a few flags to prevent the moving or resizing of this window.

 You can play around by removing some of the flags or modifying other parameters and see how the game behavior changes.